Antimatter543/Financial_Extractor/Project_Documentation.md

 - **Scalability Considerations:** The pipeline was designed to allow **future expansion into a RAG-based system**, where preprocessed tables could be stored for retrieval and querying instead of rerunning extraction on every query.

 ## **6. Future Improvements**
-- **Enhance data validation** by integrating a rule-based financial integrity check.
+- **Enhance data validation** by integrating a rule-based financial integrity check - such as implementing sum checks to check if fields add up to the totals.

 - **Explore Local AI Models:** Investigated **deepseek-r1:1.5B** as a potential local alternative but noted that larger models (e.g., 70B) would be preferable for accuracy. **Privacy concerns** regarding API-based processing could be mitigated with a locally deployed high-parameter model.
 - **Optimize Preprocessing for Large-Scale Processing:** Current preprocessing relies on regex for table names, but NLP-based classification (e.g., `spacy`) could improve robustness across varied datasets.